On March 18, 2003, Manchester United fielded their youngest ever team in the Champions League for a dead rubber against Deportivo La Coruna.

-Currently a pundit, of course, he has attempted to foray into coaching but these days focuses on running the Class of ’92’s ambitious project at Salford City – while son Harvey continues to make waves in the youth team at Valencia.
+In 2018 he took over as head coach of the England Women’s team.
+He is also involved with the Class of ’92’s ambitious project at Salford City, while son Harvey continues to make waves in the youth team at Valencia.

 Completing what wasn’t a bad midfield trio on reflection, Butt went on to make 387 appearances for United and 173 for Newcastle.